 \subsection{Estimating the True Quarterly Series}

-To assess how well we estimate $\bz$ we compute the root mean squared error (RMSE) between the true series and our estimate.
-Figures \ref{fig:IIDRMSE} and \ref{fig:RMSE RW} display the distribution of RMSE scores over 1000 iterations for $\hat{\bz}$ for the stationary and non-stationary indicator series experiments respectively.
+To assess how well we estimate $\by_q$, we compute the root mean squared error (RMSE) between the true series and our estimate.
+Figures \ref{fig:IIDRMSE} and \ref{fig:RMSE RW} display the distribution of RMSE scores over 1000 simulations for $\hat{\by}_q$ in the stationary and non-stationary experiments respectively.
 The first column in each represents the low dimensional setting with $p=30$.
 In this setting both CL and the two versions of our method perform similarly well, with spTD\_RF performing slightly better.
 It is interesting to note that RMSE score is only slightly worse for larger values of the true AR(1) parameter $\rho$, thus, the amount of auto-correlation present in the residuals does have much impact on temporal disaggregation results.

-The middle columns represent the moderate dimensional setting, $p=90$, and here we really start to notice the downfall of CL.
+The middle columns represent the moderate dimensional setting, $p=90$, and we start to notice the decrease in performance of CL.
 To make the comparison visible, we have taken a log-scale of RMSE scores (keeping y-axis values fixed) as the difference in performance is so large.
-Again with spTD\_RF performing slightly better than spTD, our methods clearly perform a great deal better in moderate dimension scenarios in accurately disaggregating time series.
+Again with spTD\_RF performing slightly better than spTD, the proposed methods clearly perform a great deal better in moderate dimension scenarios in accurately disaggregating time series.

 The columns on the right represent the high dimensional setting of $p=150$.
-In this setting, CL can no longer be used, whereas, both our methods still perform very well with low RMSE scores across the 1000 iterations.
+In this setting, CL can no longer be used, whereas, both our methods still perform very well with low RMSE scores across the 1000 simulations.
 Additionally, experiments with even larger dimension of $p=400$ resulted in similar low RMSE scores for the methods we propose.
 A further interesting property of these results is that RMSE scores are generally lower in all scenarios for the non-stationary random walk indicator series experiment (Figure \ref{fig:RMSE RW}).
-This is a consequence of known results in the statistics literature showing least-squares estimators of the parameters for non-stationary but cointegrated series are shown to converge in probability to their true values faster than stationary series \citep{johansen1988statistical}.
+This is a consequence of known results in the statistics literature showing least-squares estimators of the parameters for non-stationary but co-integrated series can converge to their true values faster than stationary series \citep{johansen1988statistical}.